The Republic of the Union of Myanmar has not acceded to the Mine Ban Treaty.

 Human Rights Council, “Report of the detailed findings of the Independent International Fact-Finding Mission on Myanmar,” A/HRC/39/CRP.2, 17 September 2018, p.
 288.

-A massive outflow of Rohingya people, nearly a quarter of a million, from Northern Rakhine State (NRS) occurred in 1991 and 1992.
-Following widespread condemnation of Burma at that time by the Muslim world, Myanmar’s armed forces emplaced a significant minefield along the entire length of its border with Bangladesh.
-Bangladesh officials and humanitarian workers stated at the time that Burma’s boundary minefield was laid for the purpose of deterring further flight out of the country by the Rohingya, and also to harass cross border movement by several Rohingya and Rakhine armed groups active at that time.
+A massive outflow of Rohingya people, nearly a quarter of a million, from northern Rakhine State, occurred in 1991 and 1992.
+Following widespread condemnation of Burma at the time by the Muslim world, Myanmar’s armed forces emplaced a significant minefield along the entire length of its border with Bangladesh.
+Bangladeshi officials and humanitarian workers stated at the time that Burma’s boundary minefield was laid for the purpose of deterring further flight out of the country by the Rohingya, and also to harass cross border movement by several Rohingya and Rakhine non-state armed groups active at that time.
 See, Landmine Monitor 2000, “Burma Country Report.”
-In the early 1990s, several armed groups existed in that border area, including the Rohingya Solidarity Organization, the Arakan Rohingya National Organization, the Arakan Army, and the Arakan Liberation Army.
+In the early 1990s, several armed groups operated near the border, including the Rohingya Solidarity Organization, the Arakan Rohingya National Organization, the AA, and the Arakan Liberation Army.
 Further mine laying occurred in later years.
-See, Landmine Monitor, “Country Profile: Myanmar/Burma: Ban Policy profiles,” for 2013,2014,and 2015.
+See, Landmine Monitor, “Country Profile: Myanmar/Burma: Ban Policy,” for 2013, 2014, and 2015.

-Over the past two decades, Landmine Monitor has reported disturbing evidence that Myanmar military have forced civilians to clear antipersonnel mines without training or protective equipment or forced civilians to guide or carry equipment for the military in mined areas.
+Over the past two decades, Landmine Monitor has reported disturbing evidence that the Myanmar military has forced civilians to clear antipersonnel mines without training or protective equipment or forced civilians to guide or carry equipment for the Tatmadaw in mined areas.
 Such activities constitute a threat to the right to life, liberty, and security of person.
-During Myanmar’s first Universal Periodic Review of its human rights record, in 2011, the ICBL provided a submissiondetailing the use of human minesweepers.
+During Myanmar’s first Universal Periodic Review of its human rights record, in 2011, the ICBL provided a submission detailing the use of human minesweepers.

-“KHRG Submission to Landmine Monitor,” September 2018, unpublished.
+“Karen Human Rights Group Submission to Landmine Monitor,” September 2019, unpublished.

 “Peace Deal Signed,” Global New Light of Myanmar, 16 October 2015, p.
 1. Each of the political organizations that signed the ceasefire agreement has an armed wing.
-The armed wing of the KNU factions is the KNLA, the RCSS is the political organization of the Shan State Army South, the ALP has its Arakan Liberation Army, the PNLO has its Pao National Liberation Army, and the CNF has the Chin National Army.
-The other two groups have the same name for their armed organizations.
+The armed wing of the KNU factions is the Karen National Liberation Army (KNLA); the armed wing of the RCSS is the Shan State Army-South (SSA-S); the armed wing of the ALP is the Arakan Liberation Army (ALA); the armed wing of the PNLO is the Pa-O National Liberation Army (PNLA); and the armed wing of the CNF is the Chin National Army (CNA).
+The other two groups listed have the same name as their armed organizations.

 “Two ethnic armed groups sign ceasefire agreement in Nay Pyi Taw,” Global New Light of Myanmar, 14 February 2018.

-In the past, a few armed groups and former-armed groups, unilaterally renounced the use of antipersonnel mines by signing the Deed of Commitment administered by the Swiss NGO, Geneva Call.
+In the past, a few armed groups and former armed groups, unilaterally renounced the use of antipersonnel mines by signing the Deed of Commitment administered by the Swiss NGO, Geneva Call.
 The Chin National Front/Chin National Army renounced use in July 2006.
 The Arakan Rohingya National Organization and the National United Party of Arakan, both now militarily defunct, renounced use in October 2003.
-The Lahu Democratic Front (LDF), Palaung State Liberation Army, and PPLO/Pa’O Peoples Liberation Army (PPLA) renounced use in April 2007.
-In a June 2010 report, Geneva Call noted that LDF and the PPLA had disbanded.
+The Lahu Democratic Front (LDF), Palaung State Liberation Army (PSLA), and Pa-O People’s Liberation Organization/Pa-O People’s Liberation Army (PPLO/A) renounced use in April 2007.
+In June 2010, Geneva Call noted that LDF and the PPLA had disbanded.

 Since 2014, Geneva Call has been pursuing inquiries about allegations of mine use made against the TNLA.
 See, Geneva Call, “Burma/Myanmar: Geneva Call urges an end to mine use in northern Shan State,” 14 July 2016.